jina-ai/docs/chapters/tutorials/index.rst

 We can start creating an empty folder, I'll call mine `tutorial` and that's the name you'll see through the tutorial but feel free to use whatever you wish.

 We will display our results in our browser, so download the `static` folder from `here <https://github.com/jina-ai/jina/tree/master/jina/helloworld/chatbot/static>`_, and paste it in in your `tutorial` folder.
+This is only the CSS and HTML files to render our results.
 We will use a dataset in a .csv format.
 I'll use the `COVID <https://www.kaggle.com/xhlulu/covidqa>`_ dataset from Kaggle.
-You don't need to download this by hand, we'll do it in our code.
+You don't need to download this by hand, we'll do it later in our app.

 Create a Flow
 ++++++++++++++++++++++++++++++++++++